Generative Modelling of L\'evy Area for High Order SDE Simulation: Discriminator

 We also note that the proof of \cref{thm:DistrChenUniquenessFiniteVar} shows that the repeated application of Chen-combine gives convergence of order at least $\tfrac{1}{2}$ in the 2-Wasserstein metric.
 Faster rates can be proven assuming a suitable starting distribution, such as Davie's approximation \cite{Davie, FL}.

-\begin{remark} Let $\tvA$ be the estimated Lévy area given a fixed Brownian increment $\vW$.
-Let $\tvA_{\text{Chen}}$ be the resulting Lévy area process of $\chencomb(\vW, \tvA)$.
+\begin{remark} Let $\tvA$ be the estimated L\'evy area given a fixed Brownian increment $\vW$.
+Let $\tvA_{\text{Chen}}$ be the resulting L\'evy area process of $\chencomb(\vW, \tvA)$.
 In \cref{thm:chen_err_bd} we show that (informally speaking)

 where $\WW_2$ denotes the $2-$Wasserstein metric.
-Hence, in order to minimise $\WW_2(\tvA, \vA_{\mathrm{true}}),$ we need only minimise $\WW_2(\tvA, \tvA_{\text{Chen}}),$ which requires no ``true'' samples of Lévy area to compute.
+So, in order to minimise $\WW_2(\tvA, \vA_{\mathrm{true}}),$ we need only minimise $\WW_2(\tvA, \tvA_{\text{Chen}}),$ which requires no ``true'' samples of L\'evy area to compute.
 This allows us to modify the training objective of the GAN so that it will learn the correct distribution \emph{without any access to externally supplied data}. \end{remark}